pouriya/director/README.md

 # Director
-Felxible, fast and powerful supervisor library for Erlang processes.
+Flexible, fast and powerful supervisor library for Erlang processes.

 ## synopsis
 ##### What is process supervisor?